 Upper Marlboro is a tiny town located in the state of Maryland.
 With a population of 667 people and 19 constituent neighborhoods, Upper Marlboro is the 244th largest community in Maryland.

-Upper Marlboro is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Upper Marlboro is a decidedly white-collar town, with fully 87.38% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Upper Marlboro is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Upper Marlboro who work in office and administrative support (16.39%), management occupations (11.24%), and computer science and math (9.60%).
+There are especially a lot of people living in Upper Marlboro who work in office and administrative support (20.24%), management occupations (11.90%), and teaching (8.81%).

 Also of interest is that Upper Marlboro has more people living here who work in computers and math than 95% of the places in the US.